Certificate III in Business Administration

 Core: Develop keyboarding speed and accuracy; Contribute to health and safety of self and others.
 Electives: Process payroll; Process accounts payable and receivable; Maintain a general ledger; Create electronic presentations; Design and produce business documents; Write simple documents; Handle receipt and despatch of information; Comply with organisational requirements for protection and use of intellectual property; Conduct online transactions; Utilise a knowledge management system; Recommend products and services; plus more.

 About Jenard Training & PersonnelEstablished in 1991, Jenard Training & Personnel is a privately owned and operated Registered Training Organisation.
-We provide high quality training across a range of industries, achieving positive results that enables participants to recognise and take advantage of opportunities presented to them.
+We provide high quality training across a range of industries, enabling participants to recognise and take advantage of opportunities presented to them.
 Services include Training and Assessment, Human Resources, Business Services, Management and Leadership, Business Planning, Marketing and Recruitment.
 Jenard Training & Personnel was awarded Tasmanian Small Training Provider of the Year in 2004, 2005 and 2012.
 In addition, one of its students was also awarded 'Tasmanian Vocational Student of the Year' in 2013 and again in 2014.
 Jenard Training & Personnel is a niche training provider focusing on participant outcomes for workplace skills and knowledge.
 RTO code: 0763

 Certificate IIICourse code: BSB30415